What is DFARS Cybersecurity Requirement?

 Plan of Action & Milestones

-Implementing all these controls means your organization is required to develop a robust and mature cybersecurity program.
+Implementing all these DFARS Cybersecurity Requirements means your organization has to develop a robust and mature cybersecurity program.
 To develop the program, the organization must do the following:

 - Develop a System Security Plan (SSP) outlining the implementation details—both policy and technical—for each of the 110 controls